rynhndrcksn/ansible-debian-config/README.md

 - Automated security hardening including fail2ban and firewall configuration
 - User management with enforced password policies
 - Package and service management tailored for Debian-based systems
+- Automated system updates with service restarts and conditional reboots to keep servers up-to-date and secure
+- Podman installation and configuration for rootless container management, including user setup, and systemd integration

 ## Getting Started